kimble4/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 * __Frames per second__:  The frames per second.
 See notes below for more details.
 * __FourCC__:  The image encoding from the camera.
 For maximum performance, try setting this to MJPG (the default).
 If that doesn't work, set it to Blank.
 * __Release camera when capture disabled__:  If selected, the camera device is closed when __Tools/Disable Capture__ is selected.
 Otherwise, the camera device is kept open (uses more CPU, but resumes more quickly).
+* __Warn when any camera disconnects__: Normally, CrossMgrVideo will warn you if the camera it is using disconnects.
+If this is selected, a warning will be displayed whenever *any* camera disconnects.
+This may be necessary if your operating system does not enumerate devices consistently.

 __Notes:__